mattbrictson/capistrano-mb/README.md

 ## Usage

-The power of the capistrano-fiftyfive recipes is that they take care of the entire setup of a bare Ubuntu 12.04 server, all the way to a fully configured and running Rails app on top up Unicorn, Nginx, rbenv, and PostgreSQL.
+The power of the capistrano-fiftyfive recipes is that they take care of the entire setup of a bare Ubuntu 12.04 or 14.04 server, all the way to a fully configured and running Rails app on top up Unicorn, Nginx, rbenv, and PostgreSQL.

 ### Deploying to a new server from scratch